plantuml-stdlib/Azure-PlantUML/README.md

 !includeurl AzurePuml/Compute/AzureFunction.puml
 ```

-### List of all Azure Symbols
+### List of all supported Azure Symbols

-All Azure services names, categories, colored and monochrom symbols, and their `.puml` files can be found in the [Azure-PlantUML Azure Symbols Documentation](AzureSymbols.md).
+All Azure services names, categories, colored and monochrom symbols, and their `.puml` files can be found in the [Azure-PlantUML Azure Symbols Documentation](AzureSymbols.md#azure-symbols).

 ### Hello World